SynchronVM/SynchronVM/spec/architecture.md

 (CAM) and consists of number of registers and and an execution unit.
 (More details later)

+**Registers**

+- GR - General register.
+Used ot hold intermediate values, results and one of the arguments in a function call.
+- PC - Program Counter.
+Instruction to execute.
+Index into code memory.
+- SP - Pointer to stack data structure current in use (not a traditional stack pointer)
+- CP - Pointer to location in code area.
+The base address for the PC indices.
+- EP - Pointer to an environment datastructure.

 **Execution Unit**

 The execution unit reads instructions from code